ballerina-platform/ballerina-dev-website/swan-lake/learn-the-language/language-basics.md

 ```

 Leaving off the return type of a function is the same as defining nil as the return type.
 Moreover, falling off the end of a function or `return`
 by itself is equivalent to `return ()`.
-Therefore, a function can be written as:
+Therefore, you can write a function as follows:

 ```ballerina
 function foo() returns () {